BakkerGames/GRIF/DETAILS.md

 OutChannel is used by game scripts to send information to GRIF.
 These are specific values which GRIF will look for as special commands, or values starting with `@` indicating DAGS scripts to be run.

-Game scripts can add values to the queue using `@setoutchannel(\"value\")`.
+Game scripts can add values to the queue using `@setoutchannel("value")`.
 In each game loop, OutChannel is checked after the background scripts run, and again after the parsed command is run.

 InChannel is used by GRIF to send information back to the scripts, such as when a question is asked and the player has to answer.
 The scripts can use `@getinchannel` to get the next value from the queue.